tanant/prioqueue-demo/readme.md

 - priority 100, 10.5 -> 10
 - priority 1, 1.2, 1.9 -> 1
 - priority -1 -> 0

+If you supply a text string  ("Max") this is an error however.

 ### Boundary conditions (no tasks, and too many)
 When pushing a new task onto the priority queue an overflow condition is considered an exception to signal out as the action can't be completed.